Go-to Challah Recipe

 4. Then turn the dough onto a floured surface and knead until smooth and elastic (adding more flour if needed) for about 6 minutes.

 5. Form a ball and place in a greased bowl (use roughly 1 tbsp of olive oil and cooking spray if needed), cover with plastic wrap.
 Let rise for 1 hour

 6. Remove dough and knead for another few minutes.
 Re-grease bowl if needed, then return dough to bowl, cover with plastic wrap and let rise for another hour.

 7. Remove dough, knead briefly and divide into 4 or 6 pieces depending on how you want to braid the dough.
 If doing a simple 3-strand braid, create 2 separate challah loaves.

 8. Place braided bread on baking sheet(s) with parchment.
 Cover with egg wash.
 Let rise for 45 minutes.
 After 30 minutes, preheat oven to 375.

 9. Before placing in oven, repeat egg wash.

-10. Bake for 20-40 minutes - it's best to bake them separately.
+10. Bake for 40 minutes.
 Check the bread every 10 minutes to ensure it's not too dark.
 I've found that the bread needs to come out after 20 minutes -- then wrap with aluminum foil to slow the darkening.